gfargo/fargo-comments/lib/adapters/README.md

 // ... other actions
 \`\`\`

+### 3.1.
+CachedServerActionAdapter
+**File:** `cached-server-action-adapter.ts`
+**Use Case:** Enhanced server action adapter that uses React's `cache()` to deduplicate read operations within a single request.
+Perfect for server-side rendering and preventing duplicate database queries.

+\`\`\`typescript
+import { CachedServerActionAdapter, type ServerActionSet } from '@/lib/adapters'
+import { serverActions } from '@/app/actions/comments' // Your implementations

+const adapter = new CachedServerActionAdapter({
+  serverActions,
+  enableCaching: true, // default: true
+})

+// In your app/actions/comments.ts
+'use server'
+export const serverActions: ServerActionSet = {
+  getCommentsAction: async () => {
+    // This will be cached by React cache() return db.comment.findMany(/* ... */)
+  },
+  // ... other actions
+}
+\`\`\`

+**Benefits:**
+- Automatic deduplication of read operations within a single request
+- Plays well with TanStack Query for client-side caching
+- Zero configuration caching for server-side operations
+- Maintains the same interface as other adapters

 ### 4. TanstackQueryAdapter
 **File:** `tanstack-query-adapter.ts`
 **Use Case:** For applications using TanStack Query for advanced data fetching, caching, and state management.
 It provides hooks for queries and mutations.